 Compared to the rest of the country, citizens of Hemingford spend much less time in their cars: on average, their commute to work is only 15.98 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

-Being a small village, Hemingford does not have a public transit system used by locals to get to and from work.
+Hemingford is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Hemingford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.99% of adults 25 and older in Hemingford have a college degree.
+In terms of college education, Hemingford is nearly on par with the US average for all cities of 21.84%: 18.99% of adults 25 and older in Hemingford have a bachelor's degree or advanced degree.

 Hemingford is a somewhat ethnically-diverse village.
 The people who call Hemingford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hemingford residents report their race to be White, followed by Asian.
 Hemingford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.23% of the village’s residents.
 Important ancestries of people in Hemingford include German, Irish, English, Czech, and European.